eads/generic-code-of-conduct/README.md

 Codes of conduct are only as good as their enforcement.
 This code of conduct assumes:

+* The code will be clearly communicated to all participants of the group, project, or event.
 * A group designated to handle violations.
 * A paper or digital reporting mechanism as appropriate for the event/project/organization/venue.
 * A way of reporting violations and actions taken in response back to the larger community.
+* Organizers pledge to support victims fully and seek rehabilitation as appropriate for violators of the code of conduct.